New look land tax notices

 From 1 July 2018, when buying a residential property we’ll ask you whether the property will be your principal place of residence and when you plan to move in.

-If you tell us the property will be your principal place of residence, you don’t have to pay land tax.
-You have 90 days after settlement to move into the property.
+If you tell us the property will be your principal place of residence, you won't be charged land tax.
+However, you must move into the property within 3 months after settlement.

 We may issue a land tax assessment for your property if you don’t tell us it’s your principal place of residence.